Raijuk1/ConnectFourCS8/README.md

 - 4. git push (to push your changes to your branch)

-We want to make sure that our main will be updated as often as possible
+We want to make sure that our main will be updated as often as possible so to do that

+1.